 If the concern has merit, such as a service request that took too long, broken appliance, or other issues that your office dropped the ball on, be sure to respond as quickly as possible.
 A swift response will let your client, as well as review readers, know that you are committed to fixing the cause of the complaint promptly.
 A quick response is the best response you can give to this type of negative review.

-Also, use these strategies to ensure a response that will diffuse the situation rather than ignite it:
+Also, use these strategies to ensure a response that will defuse the situation rather than ignite it:

 - Show concern for their inconvenience or hardship.
 Put yourself in their shoes.